-“Of course, I must brief him in any case,” the knight replied, considering his tasks and options as the new circumstances continued to unfold before him without heed for his concluding the existing ones.
-The knight sighed.
-“I should inform you, sister, that it’s likely the Abbot will be arrested with the other Crutched brothers, if he hasn’t been already.”
+“Of course, I must brief him in any case,” the knight replied, considering his tasks and options as the new circumstances continued to unfold absent heed for his concluding those already extant.
+He sighed.
+“I should inform you, sister, that it’s likely the abbot will be arrested with the other Crutched brothers, if he hasn’t been already.”

 Sister Diane’s worried expression contorted her soft features further.
-“But he’s a good man!” she protested in a higher pitch than usual, interrupting the knight.
-She was sharp enough to know that such protest would not carry any weight but it was an instinctive reaction to a good friend’s peril.
+“He’s a good man!” she protested in a higher pitch than usual, interrupting the knight.
+She was sharp enough to know that such protest would no carry no weight, but it was an instinctive reaction to a good friend’s peril.

 Henry knew this as much.
 “That he is, but the King won’t care for that.
 I must go, thank you, sister, and God bless your work here.”

 Without so much as a cursory nod did the knight ghost out of the door and back into the nave of the church, turning right towards the lobby and the street outside, opposite the church of St Mary Axe.
 He moved with the gait of a man marching for war, with the indomitable spirit of one who knows those dear to him might be reliant upon his actions.
 Too many identifiable and innocent parties had suffered through the actions of ostensibly unknown perpetrators today, and yet those in most danger were the innocent friends of Sir Henry.